sealerio/sealer/docs/site/src/docs/help/faq.md

 in some case ,when you failed to run sealer apply ,and the hints show a little that is not enough to use, this section will guild you how to clean your host manually.

-you may follow the below clean steps when init cluster failed.
+you may follow the below clean steps when run kubeadm init failed.

 ### umount rootfs or apply mount if it existed